A Program Logic for Abstract (Hyper)Properties: Abstraction of Hyperproperties

 The Galois insertion $\pow{C} \galoiS{\alpha_I}{\gamma_I} C \times A$ is defined as follows: for all $X \in \pow{C}$ and $(c,a) \in C \times A$,

-The abstract basis of $C \times A$, obtained by abstracting the irreducible basis of $\pow{C}$ (i.e., singleton sets), consists of the intervals $[ c, \alpha(c) ]$, for $c \in C$, alongside the bottom element.
-Notably, the abstract operations required by the program logic can be defined efficiently on this interval representation, analogously to the abstract operations on standard numerical intervals.
+The abstract basis of $C \times A$, obtained by abstracting the irreducible basis of $\pow{C}$ (i.e., singleton sets), consists of the intervals $[ c, \alpha(c) ]$, for $c \in C$, along with the bottom element.
+Notably, the abstract operations required by the program logic can be defined efficiently on this interval representation, similarly to standard numerical intervals.

 \begin{lemmarep}[Properties of $C \times A$] \ \ \begin{enumerate}[{\rm (1)}] \item For every elementary command $\e \in \Ecom$ and interval $\interval{c}{a} \in C \times A$, the full semantics is $\sem{\e}^I\interval{c}{a} = \interval{\isem[C]{\e} c}{\isem[A]{\e} a}$.